kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 possible completions/choices, and ensure each passes the eye test.

 And yes, you'll likely need to do a bit of prompt engineering.
-But if you can write a sentence, you can write a prompt.
+But if you can write a sentence, you can write a prompt!
 It's mostly a matter of trial and error.
 (Here's an `external guide`_ if you'd like to survey research in this field.\ [3]_) Empirically, the impact of the prompt-completion format on accuracy depends on the quality of the language model.
 For larger, instruction-trained models, the format is not as